pedrorq/lego_qmk_firmware/users/elpekenin/readme.md

 # Set of custom features
+**Examples for all if these features can be found at `keyboards/elpekenin/access`**

 ## One Hand Mode
+**WIP**
-**WIP** The goal for this feature is to add a new *RGB Matrix* animation which only lights a single LED, used as a "marker" so that you can then virtually press the selected key.
+The goal for this feature is to add a new *RGB Matrix* animation which only lights a single LED, used as a "marker" so that you can then virtually press the selected key.
 This will allow for accessibility, because the direction in which the LED moves and the trigger of the press is completely customizable (code does just the bare minimum), thus you can change which events trigger moving around and pressing, eg using different pointing devices, or a set of keys(arrows).

 Config:
  - Add `ONE_HAND = yes` to your **rules.mk**